thrust-team/docs/docs/code/matlab.md

 h = TARGET_ALTITUDE;
 ```

-This allows to easil load the interface for a script already written without
+This allows to easily load the interface for a script already written without
 the requirements interface in mind, and without having to rename the variables
 inside the formulas.